 We are conducting clinical trials of our C-Pulse System in the U.S., which we expect to extend into 2016 before we will have a determination if it can be marketed in the U.S. We completed enrollment of the feasibility phase of our clinical trial in the first half of 2011.
 In November 2011, we obtained the results of the six-month follow-up period for the feasibility phase and we submitted the test data to the United States Food and Drug Administration, or FDA.

-We believe the results of the six-month follow up demonstrate the feasibility of the C-Pulse implantation procedure and provide indications of the safety and efficacy of the C-Pulse System in patients with moderate to severe heart failure.
-We expect to submit an investigational device exemption, or IDE, application to the FDA in early 2012 for approval to initiate our pivotal trial.
+We believe the results of the six-month follow up demonstrate the feasibility and preliminary safety and efficacy of the C-Pulse System in patients with moderate to severe heart failure and we expect to submit an investigational device exemption, or IDE, application to the FDA in early 2012 for approval of our pivotal trial.